haneeta/blog/blog-en/source/about/index.md

 The sentence "无曰已是，无曰遂真" under the site title is from the [anthem of Zhejiang University](https://www.bilibili.com/video/av15024170).
 It means "Never say you know the essence, let alone the truth".
 During World War II, the University evacuated from Hangzhou to Guizhou due to the invading Imperial Japanese Army.
 To motivate teachers and students in distress, Prof. Ma Yifu, master of Chinese studies, wrote this University Anthem with classical Chinese.

 ### Copyright
-The materials published in this blog licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+All materials provided on this site are licensed under a [<i class="fa fa-fw fa-creative-commons"></i> BY-NC-SA 4.0 License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 For commercial use, please contact me by email first.

 ### Find me around the web